-As of June 30, 2022, the District had \$13.2 million in reserves in cash and cash equivalents available for operations.
-The Commission is committed to having operating reserves of a minimum of 180 days of operating revenues which, based upon fiscal year 2022 results of operations, is an amount equal to approximately \$7.4 million.
+As of June 30, 2024, the District had available for operations unrestricted reserves totaling \$7.1 million in cash and \$10.7 million in treasury and CD investments with maturities less than two years.
+The Commission is committed to having unrestricted reserves equaling 250 days of operating expenses, which is calculated by dividing the District's annual budgeted operating expenses, less depreciation, by 365 and multiplying by 250.
+As of June 30, 2024, the District's unrestricted reserves totaled \$17.8 million or 675 days of operating expenses.
 In the event of a natural disaster, such reserves would permit the District to operate for a minimum of six months prior to other funding becoming available.

 Operating Income.
-As indicated in the tabular information above for the five most recently completed fiscal years, the Operating Income of the District has increased over the last two years, primarily due to rate increases implemented in fiscal year 2022 in preparation for significant capital improvement projects.
+As indicated in the tabular information above for the five most recently completed Fiscal Years, the Operating Income of the District has increased over the last two years, primarily due to rate increases implemented in Fiscal Years 2022 through 2024 in preparation for significant capital improvement projects and debt service on the Series 2022 Bonds and the Series 2024 Bonds.
 The District also continues efforts to improve efficiencies and closely monitor expenses.